Leaky Gut Natural Treatments

 Stopping the Perpetual Cycle

-Leaky gut is best dietarily treated with a “real food” diet consisting of vegetables, healthy meats, fruits, and healthy oils like olive oil and coconut oil.
+Leaky gut is best dietarily treated with a “real food” diet consisting of vegetables, healthy meats, fruits, and healthy oils like olive oil, coconut oil, butter and lard.

 Foods that promote leaky gut and must be avoided are processed sugars, grains, dairy, soy, alcohol, lectins, coffee/caffeine and any other processed or canned food.